Welcome!

 “Corporate Behavioral Responses to TCJA for Tax Years 2017-2018”, with Tim Dowd and Christopher Giosa.
 National Tax Journal 73(4), December, 2020.

-“Passive Saving, Active Liquidity: Automatically Accumulated Retirement Savings as Working-Life Liquidity Insurance.”
+“Passive Saving, Active Liquidity: Automatic Retirement Savings as Working-Life Liquidity Insurance.”

 “Winners and Losers of Employer Stock Ownership Plans,” with Elena Derby and Kathleen Mackie.